 The Origins of Creativity

 A must read.
-From a famed biologist and two time Pulitzer Prize winner Edward O Wilson, The Origins of Creativity looks at the roots of a unique tool of the human species — a tool we all posses, yet often take for granted — creativity.
-Masterfully written, Wilson shows us its value in fostering a better understanding the human condition.
+From a famed biologist and two time Pulitzer Prize winner Edward O Wilson, The Origins of Creativity looks at the roots of a uniquely human tool that we often take for granted — creativity.
+Masterfully written, Wilson takes us on a guided tour to better understand language and the human condition.
 Required reading!

 Flow: The Psychology of Optimal Experience

-Csikszentmihalyi's famous examination of "optimal experience" argues that by structuring the information that we perceive, we can discover a deeper sense of what moves our lives, and our understandings of the worlds we create.
-From art, to sports, to the challenges of chess and economics, Flow presents a powerful thinking model not just for spectators, but participants in the world of human affairs.
+Csikszentmihalyi's famous examination of "optimal experience" argues that by structuring the information we perceive, we can discover a deeper sense of what moves our lives, and our understandings of them.
+From art, to sports, to the challenges of chess and economics, Flow presents a powerful model of thought to use not just as spectators, but as participants in all human endeavours.
 More than just another 'self-help' manual, Csikszentmihalyi presents us with a system of thought.

 Nassim Taleb's Fooled by Randomness